tristanbes/qiubaiying.github.io/_posts/2024-11-28-how-i-used-ai-to-hack-my-crossfit-waiting-list.md

 1. **Clear Requirements Matter**: AI needs well-defined scope and expectations
 2. **Context is King**: The limiting factor is often human communication - vague requests yield vague results
 3. **Embrace Evolution**: Tech constantly changes; while core concepts remain, tools and frameworks evolve
-4. **AI as an Enabler**: It can help experienced developers work with unfamiliar technologies more effectively
+4. **AI as an Enabler**: It can help experienced developers work with unfamiliar technologies more effectively.

+For experienced developers, this can be a **true game-changer**, enabling them to work **XX% faster** even when dealing with unfamiliar technologies.

+For junior developers, it’s a powerful learning tool, accelerating their understanding of new technologies.
+However, there’s a potential downside: relying too heavily on AI could hinder their ability to develop essential skills and gain a deeper understanding of what’s happening “under the hood.”

+For non-technical individuals, as of 2024, it might still be a bit early to create fully functional code from scratch without a technical foundation.
+That said, it serves as an excellent communication aid, empowering them to convey their ideas to developers with greater clarity and precision.
+At this point of time (and it could change), I don't see AI replacing developpers, because it required me using my experience and knowledge of the

 P.S.
 Did my evil plan work?
 Absolutely.
-My success rate for getting into cancelled CrossFit slots jumped from 20% to 90%.
+My success rate for getting into cancelled CrossFit slots jumped from 20% to 100%.
+More importantly, it freed my mind from having to constantly be prepared to jump on my phone for cancellations notifications.
 Sometimes the best coding projects start with a selfish need!

 ---